msub2/awesome-webxr/README.md

 ## Social Spaces

-*Projects focused on social spaces for users to gather and/or collaborate in.*
+*Projects focused on creating social spaces for users to gather and/or collaborate in.*

 - [Dreamwave](https://dreamwave.tech/) - A web-based platform for hosting scalable virtual events.
 Powered the virtual music festival [Secret Sky 2021](https://dreamwave.tech/secret-sky-2021).
 - [FRAME](https://framevr.io/) - A platform focused on enabling easy 3D collaborations in a virtual space.